 - 1 to 3 fresh red chilis (minced or 1/2 to 1 teaspoon dried crushed chili / cayenne pepper, to taste)

 - 1/2 tablespoon coriander (ground)

-- 1 to 2 fresh red chilies (minced or omit for very mild wings)
+- 1 to 2 fresh red chilis (minced or omit for very mild wings)

-- If roasting in the oven: Spread a sheet of parchment paper over a baking sheet or baking pan (this makes for easy clean-up and prevents burning).
+If roasting in the oven: Spread a sheet of parchment paper over a baking sheet or baking pan.
+(This makes for easy clean-up and prevents burning.)
 If you don't have parchment paper, foil will work too.
 Lay chicken wings out in a single layer with a little space between.
-Roast at 350 degrees in the center of your oven for 1 hour, or until well done.
+Roast at 350 F in the center of your oven for 1 hour, or until well done.